ParsonsZeng/ThirstyScholar.github.io/README.md

 1. **BP** (Backpropagation)

    - Backpropagate a Two-Layered Neural Network from Scratch
-     - Show the math and code behind backpropagation of a two-layered feedforward neural network.
+     - Show the math and code behind the backpropagation algorithm of a two-layered feedforward neural network.

    ​